 - Vulnerability Assessment and Penetration Testing

 Attack simulation on the organisation’s systems to identify vulnerabilities and weaknesses that attackers could exploit.

 - Social Engineering

-Phishing campaigns to test employees into revealing sensitive information, such as usernames or passwords
+Phishing campaigns test employees to reveal sensitive information, such as usernames or passwords.

 - Physical Intrusion